-We gratefully acknowledge the staffs at the IRIS-DMC and the GEOSCOPE data center for providing the waveform data on which the higher mode measurements were obtained.
-We are also particularly grateful to Anne Sheehan and Francis Wu for providing waveform data obtained from the HIMNT PASSCAL Experiment in Nepal prior to the general release of these data.
-All maps were generated with the Generic Mapping Tools (GMT) data processing and display package (Wessel & Smith, 1991, 1995).
-This work was supported by NSF grant EAR-0337622.
+We gratefully acknowledge the staff at the IRIS and GEOSCOPE data centers for providing the waveform data on which the higher mode measurements were obtained.
+We are also particularly grateful to Anne Sheehan and Francis Wu for providing waveform data obtained from the Experiment prior to the general release of these data.
+All maps were generated with the GENERIC MAPPING TOOLS (GMT) data processing and display package (Wessel & Smith 1991, 1995).
+We are grateful to Gabi Laske, Arthur Rodgers and an anonymous reviewer for their constructive comments.
+This work was supported by National Science Foundation grant EAR-0337622.